Improving Cash flow

 Once you’ve done this, ensure that it’s working as well in practice as it did in theory, by keeping your forecast aligned with your actual figures at the end of each month.
 And, if necessary, re-forecast.
 Completing these checks regularly can help you spot issues in advance, identify inefficiencies, or see something that was overlooked in the first place - and ideally give you time to take relevant action.
 On the other hand, if things are working better than planned, you could decide how to best use, invest or save your increased profits.

-If you’d like to read up more on cash flow forecasting, you can see our guide here
+Want to read up more on cash flow forecasting?

 Speed Up Receipt Of Cash